 Scientists are also investigating other kinds of non-baryonic exotic particles, including WIMPs (short for Weakly Interacting Massive Particles), hypothetical super-symmetrical particles which may be all around us but which pass through normal matter without stopping and without interacting in any way.
 Experiments to look for WIMPs are being carried out in highly-shielded, super-cooled facilities deep down in rocky mines where other interfering cosmic rays cannot penetrate.

 Another category of non-baryonic exotic particle, neutrinos, may represent another possibility.
-Neutrinos are tiny elementary particles which have no electric charge and hardly interact at all with ordinary atoms, and which mysteriously may even move faster than the speed of light.
+Neutrinos are tiny elementary particles which have no electric charge, hardly interact at all with ordinary atoms, and travel at a speed consistent with the speed of light (CERN, 2012).
 It is hypothesized that they could have come into existence during the first second after the Big Bang as part of the reaction with the photons that were created at that time, and it is calculated that there could be hundreds of millions of them for every atom in the universe, with millions of them passing through you and I and everything around us every second.
 So, even if each neutrino weighed a hundred-millionth as much as an atom, they could theoretically still be the dominant, if unseen, matter in the universe.